daniellukasdev/image-organizer/README.md

 8. Confirming the action executes the operations.

 # Todo:
+- Fix OS Compatibility
-- Compile into executable for Win, MacOS, and Linux.
+- Compile into executable for Win, MacOS, ~~and Linux~~.
 - Add the ability to simply press the enter button instead of having to click every button.
 - Add the use of the keyboard to navigate through the thumbnails.
 - Look into multiple image selection.